 EDR focuses exclusively on endpoints.
 It collects and analyzes data specific to workstations, servers and mobiles: running processes, network connections, modified files, suspicious activities.

-EDR limitation: A typical ransomware attack traverses the network (data exfiltration), lands in a mailbox (phishing), then infects the endpoint.
-The EDR only sees the last stage - the one on the endpoint.
-The previous stages (email, network) are invisible to it.
+Limitations of EDR: A typical ransomware attack travels through the network (data exfiltration), lands in an email inbox (phishing), and then infects the endpoint.
+EDR only detects the final stage—the one at the endpoint.
+The preceding stages (email, network) are invisible to it.

 XDR (Extended Detection and Response) extends detection beyond endpoints to cover :